Unity-Environmental-University/LXD-Documentation/Writerside/topics/Incomplete-Requests.md

 >
 {style="note"}

-## What are Incomplete Requests?
+## What are Extended Section Access Requests?

 Incomplete requests are submitted to extend the grading process at the end of a term.
 Instructors typically submit these requests for one of two reasons:
 - Needs to finish final grades
 - Grade appeals

-## Procedure for Managing Incomplete Requests
+## Procedure for Managing Extended Section Access Requests
->When you receive a notification that a new user has been added to the Incomplete Request list:
+>When you receive a notification that a new user has been added to the Extended Section Access Request list:

 1. Check
    - Term